 A Chattanooga Weekend – 3 Days in the Scenic City!

 The city of Chattanooga, Tennessee became a household name in 1941 when the Glenn Miller Orchestra song The Chattanooga Choo Choo went to number one on the pop music charts, and remained there for 9 straight weeks.
 But while Chattanooga became a household name, it has never become a tourist mecca, which is great for those of us in the know!
 There are also tons of things to do in Chattanooga, which makes weekend in Chattanooga a great option.
-A Chattanooga weekend itinerary will particularly suit outdoor adventurers, history aficionados, and art lovers, and most of all, those who fancy trains.
+Our Chattanooga 3 day itinerary will particularly suit outdoor adventurers, history aficionados, and art lovers, and most of all, those who fancy trains.

 The city has other claims to fame beyond the pop song.
 It is the home of the US first National Military Park, patented miniature golf, the first invented tow trucks, the first franchised bottled Coca-Cola, and the gooey sweet Moon Pie.
 A weekend in Chattanooga might give you a taste of all of these things, and it offers and entirely different flavor than a weekend in Memphis, or a weekend in Nashville.
 Chattanooga also boasts one of the finest river walks in the US, an up and coming art scene, the best rock climbing in the eastern US, and of course, trains.
 You can plan your Chattanooga weekend getaway to include them all.